neul-labs/gity/docs/fsmonitor.md

 # FSMonitor Integration

-This document describes how gitz integrates with Git's fsmonitor feature to accelerate `git status` and related commands.
+This document describes how gity integrates with Git's fsmonitor feature to accelerate `git status` and related commands.

 ## Overview

 Git's fsmonitor feature allows an external process to tell Git which files have changed since the last query.
 Instead of Git scanning every file in the working tree, it asks the fsmonitor "what changed?" and only examines those files.

-Gitz implements the fsmonitor protocol by:
+Gity implements the fsmonitor protocol by:

 1. Running a file watcher that tracks all filesystem changes
 2. Maintaining a dirty paths cache with generation tokens